 Reasons for making a will

-According to Law Society figures, 70 per cent of adults in this country have not made a will, yet families can suffer real deprivation, delay and distress when someone dies without one.
+According to Law Society figures, 60% of adults in this country have not made a will, yet families can suffer real deprivation, delay and distress when someone dies without one.

 Here are some important reasons why everyone should make a will: